marcelokscunha/projects/DisasterResponse/README.md

 You can [build the Docker image](https://docs.docker.com/get-started/part2/) and push it to your [DockerHub](https://hub.docker.com/) repository or [ECR Repository](https://aws.amazon.com/ecr/).
 Then, just deploy with the CloudFormation template modify to use your Docker image Repository.

-# Possible improvements (out of the scope of this project)
+## Possible improvements (out of the scope of this project)
-- Export the database file to an actual database, in a external VM (e.g. RDS)
+- Export the database file to an actual database, in a separate VM (e.g. RDS)
 - Break the app into microservices, with an API for the ML model (e.g. with SageMaker)
 - Modify BERT's head and test it
 - Optimize hyperparameters for longer, with more models (e.g. LightGBM, CatBoost, BERT, etc.)